ad-si/cai/readme.md

-  fast       Shortcut for `groq gemma2-9b-it` local      Shortcut for 'ollama llama3.2' value      Return only the value/answer without explanation for the provided question ocr        Extract text from an image rename     Analyze and rename a file with timestamp and description changelog  Generate a changelog starting from a given commit using OpenAI's GPT-4o
+  fast       Shortcut for `groq gemma2-9b-it` local      Shortcut for 'ollama llama3.2' value      Return only the value/answer without explanation for the provided question svg        Generate an SVG graphic from a textual description ocr        Extract text from an image rename     Analyze and rename a file with timestamp and description changelog  Generate a changelog starting from a given commit using OpenAI's GPT-4o